Best 6-Person Tent For The Ultimate Camping Experience

 Fabric

-As a general rule, the thicker the fabric, the more durable and robust it is.
-Fabric thickness is measured in denier (D), and most tent manufacturers will specify the denier of both the flooring and the rainfly.
-Some manufacturers also use fabric with a ripstop weave that helps to prevent tears and punctures.
+As a general rule, the thicker the fabric, the more durable and robust a tent will be.
+Fabric thickness is measured in denier (D), with most manufacturers specifying the denier for both the flooring and the rainfly.
+Some also employ a ripstop weave that helps to prevent tears and punctures.

 Ultralight backpacking tents often have rainflys and floors as thin as 15D and 50D respectively, while those on a beefier car-camping tent can be as thick as 200D (fly) and 1000D (flooring).